lovett/notifier/README.md

 # Notifier

-Notifier is a web service for reminders about important things.
-It's similar to the notification systems built into desktop and mobile operating systems, but more agnostic.
+Notifier is a web service for sending yourself notifications.

-Notifier consists of a Node.js server that is meant to be self-hosted.
-There is a browser-based UI that presents messages in real-time.
-Everything happens over HTTP.
+It provides an HTTP endpoint you can send messages to, a browser-based interface for viewing them, and a hook point for relaying to other services.

-What constitutes a message is open-ended.
-Anything that can trigger an HTTP request is fair game.
+Unlike OS- or app-based notifications, Notifier is free-form and standalone.
+You control when a notification is sent, what it says, and how it looks.

 ## What it's made of

-The browser UI uses AngularJS and a web worker.
+The browser UI uses Mithril.

-Message delivery to the browser UI is done with server-sent events.
+Message delivery to the browser is done with server-sent events.

-The server uses Express and Sequelize against a PostgresSQL database.
+The server uses Express and a PostgresSQL database.

-Typescript is used for both the server and the browser UI.
+The browser UI and the server are both written in Typescript.

 ## Attribution